KevinKobori/ifood_interview/README.md

 - Loading animation on items ⭕
 - Redirect to whatsapp ✅
 - Create Categories ✅
-- Create all products clone from category products ✅
+- Create all products outside categories ✅
 - Error when load all products, images was not saving into both collections ⚠️✅
 - Format send email verification ⭕
 - Users:
     - Generate random code for what? ⚠️✅
-    - ImageProfile ⚠️✅
+    - ImageProfile only on google SignIn create ⚠️✅
+    - ImageProfile for facebook SignIn create ⚠️⭕
+    - ImageProfile for SignUp create ⚠️⭕
 - Create Insert Stores Locations Screen ⭕
 - Format everything to be named parameters ⭕
 - Set all orders status filter enabled by default ✅

-## Need to fix on improve project:
-- Users:
-    - ImageProfile only on google SignIn create ⚠️⭕
+- Set icon into Filters SlidingUpPanel ✅

 ## _______________________________

 ## Need to fix on original project: